wking/swc-boot-camps-v2/lessons/unb-git-local/tutorial.md

 ```

 No difference, but we see that we do have to add and commit our .gitignore file.
 Once we do that we see that our files ending in .pyc are being ignored by git.
 This is also something useful to do with large files or even whole directories that reside within a repository.

-## Exercises--intersperse in the doc ##

-* practice adding files
-* create new branch called x
-* make changes in x
-* merge changes in master
-* resolve conflicts.
-* reset head to 4th commit
-*